nronzel/realescrape-go/README.md

 `"90210"` - you can also just use a zip code

 > Currently will not work for full state searches (e.g. "Florida").
 The url can't take a radius parameter.
-This may be remedied in the future by taking an argument flag at the console.
+This will be remedied in the future when it is a proper CLI.

 When the program is complete, you will see some stats in the console on how many listings were scraped, how long it took, etc.